wp-plugins/slrelatedposts/readme.txt

 == Changelog ==

+= Version 1.1 (2010-12-20) =
+* Minor improvements

 = Version 1.0 (2010-12-06) =
 * Initial release

 == Other Notes ==
 Copyright (C) 2010 Steffen Liersch, http://www.steffen-liersch.de/

-This library is free software; you can redistribute it and/or modify it under the terms of the GNU Library General Public License version 2 as published by the Free Software Foundation (GPLv2 only).
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 of as published by the Free Software Foundation (GPLv2 only).

-This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Library General Public License for more details.
+This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
+See the GNU General Public License for more details.

-You should have received a copy of the GNU Library General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA
+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

 The license for this software can also likely be found here: http://www.gnu.org/licenses/gpl-2.0.html